Corn Mazes in Fargo, Moorhead & Beyond

 Location: 3523 82nd Ave SE, Jamestown, ND (90 miles from Fargo)

 Venture further out of the area and work your way through this detailed maze.
-The cost is $10 per adult, $5 per child, and ages two and under are free.
+With lots of new activities this year, you can choose from ones that come with cost of admissions, or add-ons for a small fee.
+The cost of regular admissions is $10 per adult, $5 per child, and ages two and under are free.

 Nelson’s Pumpkin Patch & Corn Maze